 Background Information on Poole Grammar School

 The school was originally situated in the centre of Poole and outgrew its site in the 1960s, moving into new buildings on its present site in 1966, on what was then a heathland area on the Poole/Wimborne road.
 In spite of significant housing development since then, the school enjoys a pleasant position, bordered on one side by a belt of trees and very close to protected woods and heath.
 In recent years there have been various extensions to the facilities to meet growing curriculum needs.
 In addition to internal modifications, a new technology block was completed in 1993, a new wing for mathematics was added in 2002, the science department was refurbished in 2005/06 and a new science/ICT study centre, funded through the Wolfson Foundation, was created in 2007.
 Sports facilities have also been improved, with a full size fitness room (2003), Astroturf championship standard tennis courts (2007), a large three-bay cricket practice net facility and a climbing wall (2005).
 The addition of Year 7 has given the school the opportunity to expand its provision further through a £4.5 million development (2010-11) which provides additional classroom provision for Year 7, along with improved music facilities and performance space.
-Additionally new art and technology areas have been created with a sports science lab and multi use games area (MUGA) coupled with the remodelling of some existing classroom areas and the staff and administration areas of the school.
+Additionally new art and technology areas have been created with a multi use games area (MUGA) coupled with the remodelling of some existing classroom areas and the staff and administration areas of the school.
 The school has an ambitious buildings development plan to bring all facilities up to the highest standards for effective teaching and learning.

 The school admits six forms of 30 pupils – 180 pupils per year.
 However, through the parent appeals process this can rise.
 The school is oversubscribed with approximately two applicants per place.
 Admission is of approximately the top 16% of the intellectual population, academically being within the top quartile of Grammar Schools nationally.
 There is a further entry at 16+ and the large Sixth Form is currently about 300 strong.